gargi806/Food-app/README .md

        : (to read data)[from cart slice to cart on the header to show the number of items present in the cart]

-          - we will use a selector and this selector will modify : this phenomenon is known as suscribing to the store.
+          - we will use a selector and this selector will modify : this phenomenon is known as suscribing to the store. we will use useSelector hook to get this done.

+          - useDispatch hook is used to dispatch

-          - header component is subscribed to the store which means it is in sync with the store ,that is why it is called subscribing to the store.
+          - header component is subscribed to the store because of the useSelector which means it is in sync with the store ,that is why it is called subscribing to the store.

 ## Build redux store: